mjijackson/strata/SPEC.md

   - **scriptName**       and pathInfo, if not empty, should start with a "/"
   - **scriptName**       should never be "/" but instead be empty
   - **pathInfo**         should be "/" if scriptName is empty
-  - **contentLength**,   if given, must be a JavaScript string that consists of only digits.
+  - **contentLength**    if given, must be a JavaScript string that consists of only digits.
   - **input**            must be a readable Stream
   - **error**            must be a writable Stream
   - **strataVersion**    must be an array of integers

-The application is free to modify the environment.
-Property names must be prefixed uniquely.
-The prefix "strata" is reserved for use within the Strata core distribution and other accepted specifications and is not available for use elsewhere.

 ## The Callback